mattyamonaca/ToonCrafter_with_SketchGuidance/README.md

 |SketchEncoder|TBD| TBD |[Hugging Face](https://huggingface.co/Doubiiu/ToonCrafter/blob/main/sketch_encoder.ckpt)|

-Currently, our ToonCrafter can support generating videos of up to 16 frames with a resolution of 512x320.
+Currently, ToonCrafter can support generating videos of up to 16 frames with a resolution of 512x320.
 The inference time can be reduced by using fewer DDIM steps.